ebarjou/UnityDrawingAR/README.md

  # Controls

-- Left clic to draw
+- Left click to draw

 - Roght click to cycle through the selected item

-- Scroll to go updown on the menu
+- Scroll to go up and down on the menu

 - [P] to replay the recent path